Ferdinand (film): Plot

-In Spain, young Ferdinand lives with other calves and bulls at Señor Moreno's "Casa del Toro", where bulls are trained for bullfighting.
-Ferdinand is a pacifist and loves flowers, and is bullied by the other calves Valiente, Guapo, and Bones.
-A matador arrives, and the calves' fathers fight to impress him.
+In Spain, a calf named Ferdinand lives with other bulls at Señor Moreno's "Casa del Toro", where they are trained for bullfighting.
+Ferdinand is a pacifist and loves flowers, causing his fellow calves Valiente, Guapo, and Bones to mock him.
+The matador arrives, and the calves' fathers fight to impress him.
 Ferdinand's father is picked, so Valiente crushes Ferdinand's favorite flower in retaliation.
-Ferdinand's father does not come back from the ring, and Valiente's father states his belief that "soft" bulls always die.
-Ferdinand runs away from Casa del Toro, and he winds up on a flower farm owned by Juan and his daughter Nina, who adopt him.
+Ferdinand's father does not come back from the ring, and Ferdinand runs away from Casa del Toro to a flower farm owned by Juan and his daughter Nina, who, unaware of his past, adopt him for their own.

-Two years later, Ferdinand has grown into an enormous but still gentle bull.
-Juan determines that Ferdinand looks too scary to take along to the annual Flower Festival, as in previous years.
-Ferdinand follows them anyway, but is stung by a bee and panics, accidentally destroying the town square.
-Animal Control officers deem him dangerous, and take him away before Nina and Juan can explain.
+Years later, Ferdinand has grown into an enormous but still gentle bull.
+Juan determines that Ferdinand looks too scary to take along to the annual Flower Festival at Ronda, as in previous years.
+Ferdinand follows them anyway, but is stung by a bee and panics, accidentally destroying the town square and wreaking havoc in a china shop.
+Animal Control officers deem him dangerous, and take him away before Juan and Nina can explain.

-The officers decide to give Ferdinand to Casa del Toro, where he meets his old bullies Valiente, Bones, and Guapo, plus new additions such as Lupe the goat and two new bulls, Angus and Maquina.
-Ferdinand tries to escape but is stopped by three German Lipizzan horses.
+The officers give him to Casa del Toro, where he reunites with Valiente, Bones, and Guapo, plus new additions such as Lupe, a female goat, and two new bulls, Angus and Maquina.
+Ferdinand tries to escape, but is stopped by three German Lipizzan horses, Klaus, Greta, and Hans.

 The next day, snooty matador El Primero arrives, needing a bull for his final bullfight before retirement.
 Moreno puts all the bulls in a ring to fight it out, but Ferdinand refuses to take part, causing a chain of mishaps when he tries to help Guapo recover from a stage fright-induced faint.
 El Primero gives Moreno two days to get the bulls into shape.
-Guapo is sent to the slaughterhouse and Valiente informs a horrified Ferdinand that non-fighters now become meat.
+Guapo is sent to a chop house, and Valiente informs a horrified Ferdinand that non-fighters now become meat.

-That night, Ferdinand comforts Bones as he grieves for Guapo, making a friend of him.
-The next day, he fixes Angus' hair so he can see better, earning another friend.
-Ferdinand, Bones and Angus then challenge the horses to a dance off and Maquina joins in the fun, helping them win.
-Valiente mocks them for bonding and wasting valuable practice time, causing the other bulls to abandon Ferdinand and return to training.
+The next day, Ferdinand begins to bond with the other bulls; they along with Lupe challenge the horses to a dance-off, with Maquina helping them win.
+Valiente mocks the bulls for wasting valuable practice time, causing the other bulls to reluctantly abandon Ferdinand and return to training.